European Parliament

 Spent fuel or waste?

 The decision by the Russian Duma last year to change the law on the protection of the natural environment is concerning.
-A small change of the wording regarding the importation of radioactive waste, has led to the current situation, where it is allowed to import spent nuclear fuel for “technical storage” and “reprocessing”.
+A small change of the wording regarding the importation of radioactive waste, has led to the current situation, where it is allowed to import spent nuclear fuel for technical storage and reprocessing.

-Every detail connected to such imports would be subjected to specific agreements, about which the Russian Federation should negotiate with the interested countries.
-These agreements would have to cover the timing of reprocessing and the return of the products of reprocessing… But the law in its current form could mean that the technical interim storage would be possible to extend endlessly, because there is no maximum period set for that.
+But the law in its current form could mean that the technical interim storage would be possible to extend endlessly, because there is no maximum period set for that.
 Unfortunately it seems to many observers that the Russian Federation is not yet in a position to assure the safety of any imported spent fuel.
 A couple of years ago, the position of the EU Commission was that the Russian establishments for storage and reprocessing and the authorities involved have neither the administrative nor technical capacity required.
 Not all member states agreed to that position.

 Concerns is also raised that the revenues possible for the Russian Federation to acquire by the import, is not going to end up in benefit for areas in need of rehabilitation, partly because the law on this point is very vaguely formulated and does not state clearly how the revenues should be used.